apache/druid/docs/api-reference/sql-api.md

 #### Sample request

+This sample request demonstrates the following actions:
-The following example retrieves all rows in the `wikipedia` datasource where the `user` is `BlueMoon2662`.
-The query is assigned the ID `request01` using the `sqlQueryId` context parameter.
-The optional properties `header`, `typesHeader`, and `sqlTypesHeader` are set to `true` to include type information to the response.
+- This example retrieves all rows from the `wikipedia` datasource.
+- It filters the results to include only rows where the `user` column is equal to `BlueMoon2662`.
+- The query is assigned the ID `request01` using the `sqlQueryId` context parameter.
+- The response includes optional properties like the `header`, `typesHeader`, and `sqlTypesHeader` properties, which all are set as `true`.

 <Tabs>